What is Diarrhoea?

 When your intestines are acting normally, it is important to eat whole-grain products but when you are experiencing diarrhoea, it is better to turn to processed wheat foods.
 This is because they are more easily digested.
 As an added bonus, the salt (sodium) in crackers will be beneficial in terms of restoring the electrolyte balance.

-As with conventional medicines, if any of the above do not help in eliminating diarrhoea after one week please consult your GP as further treatment may be needed.
+As with conventional medicines, if any of the above does not help in eliminating diarrhoea after one week please consult your GP as further treatment may be needed.

 How to Avoid Getting Diarrhoea